kanakdeepa/stock-market-task/README.md

 ## Preview

-Here is a preview of the working solution [preview preview](http://deepa-stock.surge.sh/).
+Here is a preview of the working solution (http://deepa-stock.surge.sh/).

 ## Quick Start